|

 large surface area to capture the rain.
 A typical lawn requires about

-3,000 Gal. a month.
-However, Rain Barrels should be used to augment your
+3,000 gallons a month.
+However, rain barrels should be used to augment your

 watering needs.
 I recommend, before going with big tanks to water your

-lawn, you should look at ways to reduce your outdoor water consumption.
+lawn, you look at ways to reduce your outdoor water consumption.

 Planting native vegetation and drought hearty plants, while also using